|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17665|

 What is CIL?

-In the majority of cases, CIL will replace the existing Section 106 (S106) agreements, which the planning system previously used.
-However, S106 agreements will continue to operate alongside CIL for certain developments such as the Council's Affordable Housing Supplementary Planning Document.
+In the majority of cases, CIL replaces the existing Section 106 (S106) agreements, which the planning system previously used.
+However, S106 agreements continue to operate alongside CIL for certain developments such as the Council's Affordable Housing Supplementary Planning Document.

-On 11 October 2016, Mole Valley District Council (MVDC) approved a charging schedule.
-The schedule (see 'Downloads') sets out the types of development that will be liable for CIL and the rates at which CIL will be charged.
-The charging schedule was examined and approved by an independent examiner, and took effect on 1 January 2017.
-From this date, all planning applications that are granted are liable to pay a CIL charge.
+Mole Valley District Council's (MVDC) approved charging schedule (see 'Downloads') took effect on 1st January 2017.
+The document sets out the types of development that are liable for CIL and the rates at which it will be charged.
+All planning applications granted after this date are liable to pay a CIL charge.

 What is a CIL liable development?

 The charging schedule includes charges for both retail and residential uses.
-Your development is likely to be CIL liable if:
+A development is likely to be CIL liable if:

-Development commenced under general consent is liable to pay CIL as well as developments that require Planning Permission.
-'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015.
+Development commenced under 'general consent' is liable to pay CIL, as well as developments that require Planning Permission.
+'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015 (See 'Internet Links').

 If a development comes under general consent, a Notice of Chargeable Development Form 5: Notice of Chargeable Development must be submitted to the local planning authority prior to the commencement of works.
-Please see examples of CIL found in the 'Downloads' section below.
+Examples of CIL can be found in the 'Downloads' section below.

 What do I need to do?